 What is heart failure?

-Heart failure, also called congestive heart failure, is a condition in which the heart cannot pump enough oxygenated blood to meet the needs of the body's other organs.
-The heart keeps pumping, but not as efficiently as a healthy heart.
-Usually, the loss in the heart's pumping action is a symptom of an underlying heart problem.
+Heart failure, also called congestive heart failure, is a condition in which the heart fails to pump enough blood for all of the body’s organs.
+The heart keeps pumping, but not as well as a healthy heart.
+Usually, when a heart cannot pump as much as it should, there is a problem with the heart.

 What causes heart failure?

-- infections of the heart valves and/or heart muscle (i.e., endocarditis)
+- Active infections of the heart valves and/or heart muscle (for example, endocarditis or myocarditis)

 How does heart failure affect the body?